E. C. Manning Provincial Park: Wilderness Camping

 - Grainger Creek wilderness/horse camp is on the Hope Pass Trail just past the junction of the Hope Pass/Grainger Creek trail or 6 km from Cayuse Flats and 11.5 km from Nicomen Lake camp.
 The camp has space for 3 tents and consists of a fire pit, pit toilet and Grainger Cree, a good water source.

-- Kicking Horse wilderness site locate at 13.5 km on the Heather Trail consists of 8 tent pads and an outhouse.
+- Kicking Horse wilderness site locate at 13.5 km on the Heather Trail consists of 8 tent pads, bear cache and an outhouse.
 This wilderness camp is situated in the sub-alpine meadows.
 NO FIRES ARE ALLOWED.
 During the peak alpine bloom (usually late July early August) and on long weekends this site is very busy.

 - Mowich wilderness site is located on the Skyline II Trail, 12.5 km from Strawberry Flats or 6.5 km from the Skyline I and Skyline II junction.
 It is at the 1600 m elevation, has a wilderness shelter, pit toilet, bear cache and a camping area for 4 tents.
 During a hot and/or dry summer the water is not always readily visible and often drops to a trickle by late summer.
 Mowich is an Indian word meaning deer and there is almost always deer to be seen at this site.
 This is also a popular place to see Black Bears.